 Another blood glucose test will be done before the next feed or within 2-4 hours.
 If you are breastfeeding and your baby does not breastfeed straight away, a member of staff will review your baby to work out why.
-If they are happy that your baby is well, they will support you to hand express your milk and give it by oral syringe.
+If he / she is happy that your baby is well, he / she will support you to hand express your milk and give it by oral syringe / finger / cup / spoon.